-We extend our congratulations to Unitarian Universalist United Nations Office (UU-UNO) Envoy Kent Price, winner of the 2012 Rev. Dana Greeley Award!
+We extend our congratulations to Unitarian Universalist Office at the United Nations (UU@UN) Envoy Kent Price, winner of the 2012 Rev. Dana Greeley Award!
 This year, sermons highlighted empowering women for a better world.
 The award honors the memory of Reverend Dana McLean Greeley, the first president of the Unitarian Universalist Association and a strong supporter of the United Nations.

-Read Kent’s sermon “Half of Humanity” (Word) which he delivered during the 2012 UU-UNO annual reception at the Unitarian Universalist Association (UUA) General Assembly in June.
+Read Kent’s sermon “Half of Humanity” (Word) which he delivered during the 2012 UU@UN annual reception at the Unitarian Universalist Association (UUA) General Assembly in June.

-Kent has been a Unitarian Universalist since the mid-1960s and a UU-UNO envoy since 2007.
-Read more about Kent’s path to the UU-UNO (Word).
+Kent has been a Unitarian Universalist since the mid-1960s and a UU@UN envoy since 2007.
+Read more about Kent’s path to the UU@UN (Word).